Soil Control System

 The WiFi layer relies on the router’s DHCP to obtain the IP address.
 There are two problems with this.
 Firstly, if the IP address is changed, it will be required to connect to the device to get its new IP address.
 Secondly, it will be a bit annoying to type the full IP address into the browser address bar each time.

 I’ve decided to use mDNS to solve both problems. mDNS allows you to assign a memorable hostname to the device.
 Later this hostname can be used instead of the IP address to send HTTP requests to the device.
 See the Espressif protocol documentation and notes on how to integrate mDNS into your project.
-The complete implementation can be found here.

 Let’s check that the mDNS component is properly integrated into the firmware: